slumsofpaloalto/slumsofpaloalto.github.io/source/contact/index.markdown

 ## Contact

-The easiest way to reach me is via email: mark at slumsofpaloalto dot com.
-I am not yet looking for detailed editorial feedback, but I very much want to hear whether you think the book seems interesting, accessible, entertaining, informative, or any of the more negative adjectives.
+The easiest way to reach me is via email: <a href="mark@SlumsOfPaloAlto.com">mark at SlumsOfPaloAlto dot com</a>.
+You can also write to me at "Slums of Palo Alto, 531 Lasuen Mall, #20516, Stanford, CA 94309".